2 And 2/5 As A Percent

 Understanding the Result: What Does 240% Mean?

 A percentage greater than 100% signifies that the value exceeds the whole.
-In this case, 240% means that the quantity represented by 2 and 2/5 is 2.4 times the size of the whole.
-This is a common occurrence when dealing with percentage increases or growth rates.
-For instance, if a business's profits increased by 240%, it means its profits are now 2.4 times larger than before.
+Still, in this case, 240% means that the quantity represented by 2 and 2/5 is 2.
+4 times the size of the whole.
+Now, this is a common occurrence when dealing with percentage increases or growth rates.
+In practice, for instance, if a business's profits increased by 240%, it means its profits are now 2.
+4 times larger than before.

 Alternative Methods for Conversion